input-output-hk/essential-cardano-content/content/glossary/dex.md

 image_text: ""
 ---

-**DEX**: decentralized exchange.
+Decentralized exchange.
 A type of crypto exchange with no intermediary, where users can securely trade their assets directly with other users.